ryan-5s/strava-project/README.md

 - Take user input of distance in miles
 - Load the model using joblib
 - Use model to predict pace and output

+## Findings
+As shown by the correlation heat map, the correlation between distance and pace is much more significant than temperature and humidity.
+Also shown by the models for my data, the models of degree 4 have similar error of 29 seconds for distance and temperature, humidity, and distance.
+However, the R squared value are close at 0.438 vs. 0.446, with the distance-only model having the higher R squared value.
+According to the law of Occam's razor, the simpler model with less parameters is chosen, which lead to the use of the distance-only model.
+This is most liekly due to not enough variation in tmeperature and humidity to draw a correlation for the models.